 Individuals who have an online MBA in communications can choose from a variety of career paths.
 Jobs are typically available in both government and the private sector and across all industries.
 In some cases, graduates may choose a career that lets them work for themselves and be their own boss.

 The following list outlines just a few of the job titles workers with an online MBA with a concentration in communications may choose to pursue:

 Chief executive officers3 are responsible for overseeing the entire operations of their organizations.
 Their primary job is to write policy and device strategy that lets their company accomplish its goals.
 Additionally, they’re required to work with a team of other c-suite executives to ensure all departments are working together toward achieving the company’s ultimate goals.

 According to the Bureau of Labor Statistics4, chief executive officers earned an average of $189,600 annually as of May 2019.
-Opportunities for this position are expected to increase 8% by the year 2026, which is about average.
+This position’s opportunities are expected to increase by 8% by 2026, which is about average.